kredar/kredar.github.io/_posts/2022-04-28-books_for_pms.md

 published: true
 ---

-I like to read, and I'm often asked for Product Management book recommendations.
+I like reading books, and I'm often asked for product management book recommendations.
 There are a lot of great books to read out there ( check out my post on must-read books), but what are the must-reads for any PM.

-Recently I have found this great post with a visual guide on [Delibr](https://www.delibr.com/post/visual-guide-to-the-best-books-on-product-management).
+I recently found this great post with a visual guide on [Delibr](https://www.delibr.com/post/visual-guide-to-the-best-books-on-product-management).
 I think it's a great step-by-step visual into PM books.
 But I think it doesn't cover all books.

 {% include figure image_path="/assets/images/Best Product Management Books Guide.png" alt="Best Books for PMs by Delibr" caption="Visual Guide to the best books on product management" %}